martindevans/martindevans.me/_posts/2024-12-28-2024-Retrospective.md

 - 1m 45s: Ally with green squares
 - 2m 30s: At some point I discovered that blue squares had betrayed me (he was offering other players money and tech to attack me).
 Begin a coordinated invasion with my allies: orange circles, green squares and blue circles.
 - 3m 31s: While everyone else is cleaning up the last of blue squares I begin a lightning invasion of red circles.
 - 3m 57s: Tensions with blue circles were high, as a "warning shot" I destroy the last dark blue circle "haven" system.
-This triggers was with light blue circles.
+This triggers war with light blue circles.
 - 4m 45s: green squares invades dark blue squares, I use this as leverage to ally with dark blue squares.
 - 5m 10s: I finally manage to persuade dark blue squares to backstab his ally light blue circles.
 This breaks the organised resistance and allows orange circle and myself to start making real progress in the north east.
 - There are now 2 major alliances.
 Both alliances are in the process of invading smaller empires, it becomes a long stalemate at this point.